Coaching for Improved Work Performance (Practical Tips)

-Brian’s performance is still lacking.
+Despite your coaching, Brian’s performance is still lacking.
 Maybe it has to do with your coaching effort.
-Which of the following do you feel is the best tactic to adopt now to be more effective with this particular employee?
+Which of the following do you feel is the best tactic to coach for improved work performance?

 Actually, each of the three choices is one element of the formula.
-Since you’ve already tried coaching but not had a lot of success, the refinement that is most needed right away is C. Here’s why.
+Since you’ve already tried coaching but not had a lot of success, the best approach here to coaching for improved work performance is C. Here’s why.

-It’s important to be positive about motivation in a coaching session.
-For instance, using implied or stated threats to someone’s future is not likely to help to bring energy and resourcefulness about improving.
-However, positivity alone is not enough to make coaching effective.
-You need the other two elements to round out effective coaching.
+Positive is Good–But More is NeededAs Choice B suggests, it’s important to be positive about motivation in a coaching session.
+Using implied or stated threats to someone’s future might be tempting when managing poor performance.
+However, threats are not likely to help to bring energy and resourcefulness about improving.

 On the other hand, positivity alone is not enough to make coaching effective.
 You need the other two elements to round out effective coaching for improved work performance.